JJ Macías is going to fight to the last to stay in Europe

 José Juan Macías is on loan with Getafe for a year, and he wants to take advantage of the time to earn a place in his team or, if necessary, attract the attention of other clubs, to stay in European football.
 In the Tricolor he is considered for the call against the United States and Canada.

-The one-year loan has a purchase option for Getafe.
-Lin the absence of minutes it is due to the change of coach and that José Juan Macías has looked for a way to catch up with the rest of his teammates, working overtime in the gym and on the field.
+The one-year loan has an option to purchase for Getafe.
+Lin the absence of minutes it is due to the change of coach and that José Juan Macías has sought a way to catch up with the rest of his teammates, working overtime in the gym and on the field.

 Quique Sánchez Flores has had talks with the Mexican forward and the relationship between the two is good, so JJ Macías is expected to have action at the end of the year.